 South Carolina suffered greatly during the years from 1759 to 1783.
 Two Cherokee Wars, the Regulator controversy, the rebellion against the British Empire, and civil war within the state contributed to the misery.
 Thousands of Loyalists left the state, taking their wealth, slaves, and talents with them.
 Many slaves had been taken away by the British or had escaped, causing a loss of manpower and talent needed to rebuild the economy.
 Bitterness lingered after the Loyalist-Patriot conflict.
 The loss of men in battle left thousands of widows and many farms without manpower.

 The state's economy was in chaos.
 Guerrilla warfare had wrecked the countryside.
 Conditions in the towns were no better.
-Grain mills, churches, and stores had been burned.
-Most of Camden lay in ruins, and Georgetown had been partially destroyed.
+Grain mills, church-